-Microsoft are preparing a tool to allow developers to integrate Xbox Live services into their own games, regardless of platform.
+Microsoft are preparing a tool that allows developers to integrate Xbox Live services directly into their own games, regardless of platform.

-Originally spotted by Windows Central, Microsoft has scheduled a talk at the Game Developers Conference in March, with the tagline: ‘Get a first look at the SDK to enable game developers to connect players across platforms.’
+Originally spotted by Windows Central, Microsoft has scheduled a talk at the Game Developers Conference in March titled: ‘Get a first look at the SDK to enable game developers to connect players across platforms.’

 A handful of in-house titles already operate on Xbox Live’s cross platform framework; Microsoft-owned Minecraft has required an Xbox Live account to play, on all platforms, for a while now.
 However, this will be the first time third-party developers will have access to Xbox Live friends lists, multiplayer gaming and achievements, and the ability to integrate them into their multi-platform games.